-Prerequisite: A score of 70-89 on the Michigan Placement Test, or completion of LANG 222 with a C or better, or permission of the instructor is required.
+Prerequisite: A score of 75-95 on the Michigan Placement Test, or completion of LANG 222 with a C or better, or permission of the instructor is required.

 This ESL course is designed to help high-intermediate students improve their academic writing skills.
 This course will provide opportunities to read, study, and write subjective and objective essays.
 Students will develop a greater understanding of academic writing conventions, including structure, formality, punctuation, and citations.
-A grade of C or higher in this course is necessary to enroll in LANG 242.
+A grade of C or higher is necessary to pass this class.